Veterans Justice Clinic

-The field placement and seminar provide students with the opportunity to offer legal assistance to low-income veterans in New York City, while gaining a range of legal skills under the supervision of experienced attorneys (members of NYLS's adjunct faculty) at NYC-area legal services organizations.
+The clinic provides students with the opportunity to offer legal assistance to low-income veterans in New York City, while gaining a range of legal skills under the supervision of experienced attorneys (members of NYLS's adjunct faculty) at NYC-area legal services organizations.

 Approved for the Experiential Learning Requirement.
 Enrollment is limited.
 Registration is binding.
 Application is required, and can be found on the Office of Clinical and Experiential Learning section of the NYLS Portal.

-Recommended for the following Professional Pathways: Family Law, Government/Public Sector, and General Practice – Litigation/Dispute Resolution.
+Recommended for the following Professional Pathways: Family Law; Government/Public Sector; General Practice – Litigation/Dispute Resolution.